ulelab/bs_assign/README.md

   `chunk_size` *is the number of rows per thread (10000 is the usual value);*
   `output_dir` *is the directory where the results will be saved (make sure it exists);*
   `consensus` *is a meta motif representing the motif group and will be used in output file names;*

+  Optionally this script can be ran without prtxn file and in that case it will use all the motifs found around crosslinks instead of only those defined in prtxn file.

 **Outputs**: